-- Offer a “bad” compromise: First, offer a ‘bad deal’ (he only gets a tiny bit of what he wants).
+- Offer a “bad” compromise: First, offer a ‘bad deal’ (your toddler only gets a tiny bit of what they want).
 Your tot will immediately reject it.
-This makes him feel like a tough negotiator.
+This makes them feel like a tough negotiator.

-- Offer a 90-10 compromise: When he refuses, “reluctantly” give in.
-(Ham it up a little to make him feel that he is driving a really hard bargain!
-Then, “unhappily” make an offer that gives him most of what he wants… he gets the 90 percent, but—at the last second—require him to compromise…a tiny bit.
+- Offer a 90-10 compromise: When your toddler refuses, “reluctantly” give in.
+(Ham it up a little to make your tot feel that they are driving a really hard bargain!
+Then, “unhappily” make an offer that gives your toddler most of what they want...they get the 90%, but—at the last second—require them to compromise…a tiny bit.

 Here’s an example.
 Imagine you want your son, Sam, to eat 10 peas and he refuses, demanding his favorite crackers instead:

 - Connect with respect: “Sammy says, ‘No, no!, No peas!’
 Sammy says ‘No peas.’
 Sammy wants crackers!”

 - Make a crummy offer: Remove two peas, but keep eight in front of him and say, “Okay, okay.
 You win!
 You can have crackers, but first you have to eat this many peas, okay?
 Come on…fast…eat them up!”
 Of course, Sammy will probably say, “No!”

 - Give in 90% and seem defeated: Pout and wave your hands as if to indicate I give up!
 Then in a whine voice say, “Okay, Sammy wins!
 I never win!
 You win a hundred times!
 You say, ‘No peas!’
 Okay!
 Here are your crackers…” But just as you are about to give him the crackers, take them back, whack yourself on the forehead and say, “Uh-oh!
 Silly Mommy!
 I forgot.
 First, you have to eat just one teeny, tiny baby pea… then you get this whole, big a bunch of crackers.”